In their memorandum the ZVfD wrote:

 It may be slightly difficult to

-understand today, but in the beginning of the Nazi rule in Germany, way before
+understand today, but in the beginning of the NSDAP rule in Germany, way before

 anyone could have imagined the horrors of WWII, there were